Mercedes-Benz CLR: Aftermath

 Despite the failure of the CLR project, Christophe Bouchut felt that the cars were his favorite to drive in a 21-year career at Le Mans, praising the cars' handling and technology.
 Following the damage to CLRs Nos.
 4 and 5 during the Le Mans week, the remaining car has rarely been seen but has begun to make reappearances in recent years.
 As part of a 2008 celebration for the retirement of Bernd Schneider, CLR No. 6 was publicly displayed in Sankt Ingbert, Germany.
 The car appeared in the hands of a private owner in 2009 at a Modena Trackdays event held at the Nürburgring and was driven on the circuit.
+Since 2023, the car is on display at the Nationales Automuseum, a German car museum.

 The failures of the CLRs have become lore for Le Mans and motorsport in general.
 Speed Channel, as part of its tenth anniversary, named its broadcast of Dumbreck's accident as the fourth most memorable moment in the network's history.
 Road & Track magazine's list of the ten most infamous crashes at Le Mans named Webber's warm-up accident as seventh and Dumbreck's crash as second.